preciofishbone/OmniaDocsG2/working-with-events/index.rst

 Working with Events
 ===========================

-**This documentation is just started.
+**This documentation is a first version.
 More will be added here soon.**

 Using a number of options in Omnia, together with a few dedicated options, you can publish information about different kinds of events (training sessions is one example) and can handle registration of participants for the event.